Guilherme-Vasconcelos/js-crazychess-lib/README.md

 ### Dependencies and running

 js-crazychess-lib uses a few dependencies mainly for testing.
 In order to install js-crazychess-lib you must:
-- Clone the project
+- Clone the project.
-- cd into it `cd js-crazychess-lib`
+- cd into it `cd js-crazychess-lib`.
 - Currently, the only dependencies are used for testing.
 If you are not interested in testing, you do not need to install anything else.
 Import src/board.js in your project and start using.
-- Instead, if you installed the dependencies with `yarn install` and want to run tests, run `yarn test`
+- Instead, if you want to run the tests, run `yarn install` and `yarn test`.

 ### Usage

 You can check out examples/main.js to see the main usage, but here are a few steps:
-- To import library: `import Board from 'PATH/board.js';` (replace PATH with your path to src directory)
+- To import library: `import Board from 'PATH/board.js';` (replace PATH with your path to src directory).
 - Instance board: `const board = new Board();` (Board takes an optional parameter, which is your initial position FEN.
-If you do not inform this parameter, the board will start in chess initial position)
+If you do not inform this parameter, the board will start in chess initial position).
-- Movements: `board.move('e2', 'e4');` will move the piece in e2 to e4.
+- Movements: `board.move('e2', 'e4');` will move the piece from e2 to e4.
 This method still has a lot to improve and is not really usable yet.
+- Show board: `board.showBoard();` will print a text representation of the board.
+This can be used for debugging or to see the current position.
+- By convention, Board methods that start with an underline should not be used, as the library uses them for internal implementations.

 ### Features